ImageMagick/Usage-Markdown/color_mods/index.md

 ~~~

 [![\[IM Output\]](gray_grayscale.png)](gray_grayscale.png)

-The '`rec709luma`' value is just one of many greyscaling formula that has been defined for use by the "`-intensity`" setting (see below).
+The '`rec709luma`' value is just one of many greyscaling formulae that has been defined for use by the "`-intensity`" setting (see below).

-Here for example is the other common greyscaling formula '`rec601luma`'
+Here, for example, is the other common greyscaling formula '`rec601luma`'

 ~~~
 convert test.png  -grayscale rec601luma  gray_grayscale_601.png